Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Introduction

-Conflict-free Replicated Data Types (CRDT) have been suggested by \citet{shapiro2011conflict} as a scalable implementation of SEC.
-CRDTs have been traditionally geared to support linear data, such as text.
+Conflict-free Replicated Data Types (CRDT) have been suggested by Shapiro et al.~\cite{shapiro2011conflict} as a scalable implementation of SEC.
+CRDT have been traditionally geared to support linear data, such as text.
 Since traditional software engineering relies on textual artifacts to persist source code, mechanisms of real-time collaborative \textit{textual} editors can address the main challenges of real-time collaborative source code development.
 However, MDSE relies on richer data types, such as multigraphs, that are also potentially disconnected.
 Thus, CRDT cannot efficiently accommodate \textit{models} as first-class citizens.
 Existing solutions either (i) focus exclusively on textual modeling and reduce collaboration to textual primitives which are well-supported by current CRDT frameworks \citep{saini2021towards}; or (ii) work on models of limited complexity and do not support proper graph semantics at the data level \citep{derntl2015near}.
-As a consequence, current CRDT-based techniques fall short of supporting intricate modeling scenarios, such as multi-level modeling \citep{atkinson2001essence}.
+As a consequence, current CRDT-based techniques fall short of supporting intricate modeling scenarios.

+Such an intricate modeling scenario is multi-level modeling (MLM)~\cite{atkinson2001essence}.
+MLM attempts to overcome the limitations of traditional modeling architectures, such as the OMG's Meta-Object Facility (MOF)\footnote{\url{https://www.omg.org/mof/}}~\cite{atkinson2002rearchitecting,atkinson2008reducing,gonzalezperez2008metamodelling}, stemming from their restricted, two-level meta-modeling approach.
+While two meta-layers might be enough for simple modeling cases, such architectures fail to support scenarios in which different kinds of conformance might be required, or in which language designers need the same level of control over indirect instances two or more meta-levels below~\cite{delara2010deep}.
+Misusing two-level modeling architectures to emulate multi-level modeling gives rise to undesirable modeling problems.
+Such cases have been reported by \citet{brasileiro2016applying} who point out that 85\% of wiki knowledge base classes allow for the inference of unsound conclusions.
+To react to these issues, MLM approaches increase the flexibility of the meta-modeling architecture by allowing an arbitrary number of meta-levels~\cite{delara2010deep}.